Besloten vennootschap

 The authorized capital is the maximum capital that may subsequently be issued without altering the Articles of Association; it may be up to a maximum of five times the initial capital.
 Unlike its UK equivalent, a private company limited by shares, a bv company is not required to make its company accounts publicly available.
-The Dutch BV must have a corporeal address in the Netherlands.

 Contrast with the publicly traded form of company: naamloze vennootschap, which was also used in Dutch privately held companies until the introduction of the bv in 29 June 1971.

 Fiscal aspects

 Corporate income tax will be levied on the profits of the bv.
 The general assembly of shareholders decide on what manner the profit after corporate tax will be distributed.
-The profits that will be distributed to the shareholders is called dividend.
-The bv is responsible for withholding the dividend tax which is due for payment to the shareholders.
+The profits will be distributed to the shareholders as dividend.
+The bv is responsible for withholding the dividend tax on dividends due for payment to the shareholders.
 The usual dividend tax rate is 15%.